tum-ens/urbs/doc/implementdoc/equ-commodity.rst

-**Environmental Output Per Step Rule**: The constraint environmental output per step rule applies only for commodities of type "Env" (:math:`c \in C_\text{env}`).
+**Environmental Output Per Step Rule**: The constraint environmental output per step rule applies only for commodities of type ":ref:`Env <env-commodity-def>`" (:math:`c \in C_\text{env}`).
 This constraint limits the amount of environmental commodity :math:`c \in C_\text{env}`, that can be released to environment by the energy system in the site :math:`v` in support timeframe